 What should I do if I see a strange person or car loitering in my neighborhood?

-Having residents report strange, suspicious or out of place activity their neighborhoods is essential to locating identifying and stopping criminal activity.
-There may be a reasonable and legal explanation for the person's presence and actions.
-However, if the person's actions are enough to raise your suspicion there is probably a good reason to take further action.
+Having residents report strange, suspicious or out of place activity in their neighborhoods is essential to locating identifying and stopping criminal activity.
+There may be a reasonable and legal explanation for the person’s presence and actions.
+However, if the person’s actions are enough to raise your suspicion there is probably a good reason to take further action.

 There are several things that you can do to help us in these cases.
 The most important thing to remember is to not put yourself at danger by taking action yourself.
 The best thing you can do is watch the person, car and activity and note a full description of all three.
-A handy list can be found on the back of this flyer to assist you in remembering important descriptions.

 When you call the police you may use either the Emergency, 911, line or the non-emergency number, (831) 758-7321 depending on the circumstances.
 If the person or activity appears to you to be an immediate threat to someone or something you can call 911.
 If the person, car or activity just appears suspicious or out of place use the non emergency, direct line, (831) 758-7321.

 When you call be prepared to give the dispatcher your name, address, phone number and a description of the people and cars involved.
 The dispatcher may want to keep you on the telephone while an officer or officers are dispatched.
 This will enable the dispatcher to update the officers who are responding.

 If the dispatcher does not stay on the telephone be sure to call back and update the dispatcher if the person or car leaves or something happens that indicates what exactly is occurring.
 If the person does leave make sure you are able to provide the dispatcher a direction of travel.